Benguerra Island, MozambiqueApril 10, 2018 4:45 pm

 If this all sounds too active, there is always there is always the opportunity for deserted island style picnics and days spent rolling out of bed onto beautiful white sand beaches.
-I stayed with the fantastic AndBeyond at their AndBeyond Benguerra Island resort (www.andbeyond.com), with the always awesome and reliable Anderson Expeditions (www.andersonexpeditions.com) taking care of all the logistics from bush to beach.
-Another adventure where I did not want to leave!
+I stayed with AndBeyond at their fantastic AndBeyond Benguerra Island resort (www.andbeyond.com).
+The always awesome and reliable Anderson Expeditions (www.andersonexpeditions.com) took care of all the logistics from bush to beach.
+This was definitely another adventure where I did not want to leave!

-April 2018 What is the best way to end a safari?
-I might answer the questions “with another safari” but many people would probably point to the beach and some well-deserved relaxation time.
-I can now also point to Benguerra Island in Mozambique after a recent visit.
-While Benguerra offers as much of relaxation as… read more
+Mozambique, April 2018 What is the best way to end a safari?
+I might answer the questions “with another safari”.
+However many people would probably point to the beach and some well-deserved relaxation time.
+I can now point to Benguerra Island in Mozambique as a great option after my visit.
+While Benguerra offers as much… read more

 My passion for photography emerged from a love of travel, a love of nature, and a desire to capture some of the incredible adventures, moments and sights I have been so fortunate to enjoy and experience.

 I was raised by a Danish mother and an Australian father, growing up in Australia and Denmark, and I can thank my parents for instilling in me a curiosity to see the world.
 I was incredibly fortunate travel formed a big part of my childhood and, now living in the United Kingdom, continues to be a big part of my life for work and pleasure.

 While the personal side to photography for me is about capturing memories and sharing images from around the world, I also recognise the power of photography.
 There is so much natural beauty in the world and hopefully, in some small way, my images can contribute to a greater awareness and appreciation of the world we all share.

 I am passionate about conserving the world we live in and I believe in giving back to the environment.
 I am committed to donating 100% of the profits from the images I sell to various wildlife and environment related causes.
 Please contact me if you are interested to understand more about the organisations I personally support and why.